 Note: This testing site information is subject to change without notice.

-Several U.S. states and international destinations have implemented travel restrictions for incoming visitors as the world continues to battle the spread of the COVID-19 pandemic.
-As such, guests traveling to and from FLL should consult their airline as well as the official websites of the U.S. state/city or international destination they are planning to visit to get the latest travel alerts and protocols in advance of their intended travel dates.
+Several U.S. states/cities and international destinations have implemented travel restrictions for incoming visitors amid the ongoing COVID-19 pandemic.
+As such, guests traveling to and from FLL should consult their airline and the official websites of the U.S. state/city or international destination they are planning to visit to get the latest travel alerts and protocols in advance of their intended travel dates.

 Broward County Aviation Department's Response to COVID-19

-The Broward County Aviation Department (BCAD) is playing its part to plan for and mitigate potential impacts of COVID-19 at FLL and North Perry Airport (HWO) as our primary goal is the safety and well-being of our guests and employees.
+The Broward County Aviation Department (BCAD) is playing its part in planning for, and mitigating potential impacts of COVID-19 at FLL and North Perry Airport (HWO) as our primary goal is the safety and well-being of our guests and employees.

 FLL passengers are encouraged to check with their airline for the latest travel and flight advisories.